Mid-Side Processing in Mastering: A Surgical Tool, Not a Default

 This is the part that takes time to learn.
 When you over-process in M/S, too much compression on the mid, too aggressive on the sides, the image collapses.
 The stereo field narrows, things that should feel wide feel mono, or the center loses its coherence and starts to feel detached from the rest of the mix.
 You feel it before you can fully articulate it.
 The mix stops sounding like a mix and starts sounding like a problem.

 You have to know.
-There's no meter that tells you when M/S processing has gone too far (Maybe a correlation meter, but meters should always be taken with a grain of salt).
+There's no meter that tells you when M/S processing has gone too far.
+A correlation meter will show you the collapse but it won't tell you when you're approaching it.
 It's a feel, and developing that feel takes time behind the desk with real material.

 The goal is always the opposite of collapse.
 You're trying to bring cohesion, to make the elements of the mix relate to each other better, to give the master a sense of being finished and settled that the mix didn't quite have.